Five towns to visit for antique lovers

 Keep an eye out for: The Dandy Lion, Lark Vintage, Charles Hart Jewellers, French General Trading, Barton House Antiques, Frome Reclamation and Frome Independent.

-Where to stay in Frome >
+Browse all our places to stay in Frome >

 Harrogate, Yorkshire

 There’s plenty of antiques shopping to be had in the pretty Victorian spa town of Harrogate.
 Begin by ambling along leafy boulevards towards the Montpellier Quarter, overlooking elegant gardens with their carpet of colourful tulips in springtime.
-Here you’ll find a plethora of independent shops and cafés, but antiques and art lovers will want to make a beeline for David Love Antiques (for fine furniture, ceramics and art), 27 West Park (which has an impressive range of interesting dealers under one roof), Montpellier Mews Antique Market (featuring 20 dealers selling a wide range of items, from Georg Jensen to Mouseman) and Walker Galleries (focusing on 19th and 20th-century artworks).
+Here you’ll find a plethora of independent shops and cafes, but antiques and art lovers will want to make a beeline for David Love Antiques (for fine furniture, ceramics and art), 27 West Park (which has an impressive range of interesting dealers under one roof), Montpellier Mews Antique Market (featuring 20 dealers selling a wider range of items, from Georg Jensen to Mouseman) and Walker Galleries (focusing on 19th and 20th-century artworks).

 From here, you can visit the Royal Pump Room Museum or stop for lunch at Bettys – a North Yorkshire institution.
 Make sure you pick up a few treats to stave off hunger pangs later (we highly recommend the Yorkshire Fat Rascals).
 After indulging, head to the English Heritage Grade II-listed Valley Gardens, a five-minute walk away via Montpellier Hill and Valley Drive, and a rather special oasis in the centre of town.